r-hub/blog/content/post/2020-06-03-vignettes/index.md

 Conclusion
 ----------

 In this post we offered a quite detailed, but probably not exhaustive, guide around R package vignettes.
-We didn't really discuss [*content* of vignettes](https://r-pkgs.org/vignettes.html#vignette-advice), how to best assess their usefulness (surveys? traffic data?), or their use as a way to [encapsulate analyses in a package structure or "research compendium"](https://annakrystalli.me/rrresearchACCE20/creating-a-research-compendium-with-rrtools.html).
-Do you have any special vignette setup or favorite trick?
+We haven't discussed [*content* of vignettes](https://r-pkgs.org/vignettes.html#vignette-advice), how to best assess their usefulness (surveys? traffic data in `pkgdown` websites?), or their use as a way to [encapsulate analyses in a package structure or "research compendium"](https://annakrystalli.me/rrresearchACCE20/creating-a-research-compendium-with-rrtools.html).
+Do *you* have any special vignette setup or favorite trick?
 Don't hesitate to share!

 [^1]: Note that on a `pkgdown` website, a [well-organized reference](https://pkgdown.r-lib.org/articles/pkgdown.html#reference-1) page can help make function documentation more useful.